 “In many ways, it’s a wonderfully heartening success story” – Andrew Lambirth, The London Magazine

-The Arts Desk, The Art Newspaper, The Australian Book Review, The Guardian, The Observer, London Evening Standard, The London Magazine, The Literary Review, The Daily Telegraph, The Sunday Telegraph, The Times, Times Literary Supplement, The Spectator, The Financial Times, The Oldie and Winged Words
+The Arts Desk, The Art Newspaper, The Australian Book Review, The Connexion, The Guardian, The Observer, London Evening Standard, The London Magazine, The Literary Review, The Daily Telegraph, The Sunday Telegraph, The Times, Times Literary Supplement, The Spectator, The Financial Times, The Oldie and Winged Words